piotrszymaniec/Looty-ref/README.md

 * has implicit ( column or checkbox? )
 * priced?
 Is there info for items priced individualy about their value?
 - [ ] slick grid location column color for searching stash tab faster - cross reference stashtabs info and stash location name
+ - [ ] add clickable row, to lit it
+ - [ ] add last caching time
+ - [ ] add progress of retrieving stashes example: 5 of 25
+   - [ ] add ETA to retrieve all stash tab data (and characters), using predictive query time of stash tab.
+There are: special tab, normal tab, quad tab having various number reqests needed to download them with API
+ - [ ] add possibility to choose watched tabs, and those auto refresh on set timer (options or set value), rest will be refreshed only on hard reset(?) or.... ?how it is done now?
+ - [ ] ?upon opening looty again/ when else? we could compare last used character (queries to www.pathofexile.com and scrapping profile char), with actual and refresh char invs of said chars.
+ - [ ] resolve Throttling errors, using limit headers values.
+Limit is 45 requests per 60s.
+Solution is to make 44-45 and wait 15sec for next batch.
+Or what im leaning to more is to do 1 request every 60/45 sec  ~ 1.4sec
 - [ ] add pinning row on top of grid - maybe use item id with localStorage.setItem like
  ```
   localStorage.setItem("PINNED", {